awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 1. Choose **Install one time**\.

-   This command opens Systems Manager Run Command with the command document `AWS-ConfigureAWSPackage` and your Distributor package already selected\.
+   This command opens Run Command with the command document `AWS-ConfigureAWSPackage` and your Distributor package already selected\.

 1. For **Document version**, select the version of the `AWS-ConfigureAWSPackage` document that you want to run\.